BootstrapCMS/CMS/README.md

 * Licenses for included components are available [here](https://github.com/GrahamCampbell/Bootstrap-CMS/tree/master/licenses), excluding [Composer](https://getcomposer.org) installed components.

-## What Does Testing Release Mean?

-Basically, expect no support what so ever.
-This includes, but is not exclusive to:

-* No support or help will be given during installation or updating.
-  * No database migration support between updates
-  * Updates may not be backwards compatible
-  * From V0.4, a migration path will always be provided between tagged releases
-* Some of the config may be for features that don't exist yet.
-  * Some config may even brake the entire site
-  * Just remember, this software comes WITHOUT ANY WARRANTY
-* Technically, this software comes with no support after the testing stage either.
-  * This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
-  * See the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html) for more details

 ## System Requirements

 Bootstrap CMS was designed to run on a Linux machine with PHP 5.5 and MySQL 5.5.